-4. Press ENTER to execute the command.
+4. Press the ENTER key to execute the command.

 The DataLink transfer screen is displayed on the PC as the file is transferred.
 Configurator records any warnings or errors generated by the transfer in a file named "trans.log".
 After the transfer is complete, the contents of this file are displayed.